 The word across the lagoon was that Irma should turn north before too long and lose its power over cooler water.
 The forecast track eventually put Sint Maarten within the southern part of the ‘uncertainty cone,’ a wide area where the hurricane could possibly track.
 The longer the prediction the wider the track.

 Tony on ‘SV Anna’ took an early decision.
-Irma may miss Sint Maarten but with Irma 5 days away he sailed South to Grenada just in case.
+Irma may miss Sint Maarten but with Irma 5 days away he sailed South to Grenada.

 Irma started to increase in strength as she encountered warmer water and lose strength again as she passed cooler water.
 My neighbours and I in the lagoon started to prepare our boats for heavy wind, removing sails, awning and covers to reduce windage.